 Regulatory Affairs Careers

-RA professionals come from a variety of disciplines such as law, academic and industrial research, and medicine.
+RA professionals come from a variety of disciplines such as law, academic/industrial research and medicine.
 RA is a promising field for scientists searching for alternative careers because it offers a multitude of starting jobs and opportunities for advancement.

 However, RA professionals are increasingly involved with products during the research and development phases, in the design and monitoring of clinical studies, marketing, advertising, and communications.

-They are also involved in aspects of manufacturing, packaging and distribution, and business strategy, particularly as related to international regulatory submission strategies and policies.
+They are also involved in aspects of manufacturing, packaging/distribution and business strategy, particularly as related to international regulatory submission strategies and policies.

 The RA profession is typically the source of information on international regulatory issues, with a significant number of RA professionals monitoring and analyzing regulatory issues for multiple nations and regions of the world.

 The RA professionals facilitate the collection, analysis, and communication about the risks and benefits of health products to regulatory agencies, medical care systems, and the public.